Skip To Main Content

 (VERSION FRANÇAISE SUIT)

-SHERBROOKE, Que. — Freshman Rebecca McGrath broke two records, won five gold medals and added a silver to earn athlete-of-the-meet honours as the No. 3-ranked McGill Martlets cruised to their 24th consecutive meet victory and a sixth straight RSEQ women's swimming championship Sunday, capping a three-day competition in Sherbrooke.
+SHERBROOKE, Que. — Freshman Rebecca McGrath broke two records, won five gold medals and added a silver to earn athlete-of-the-meet honours as the No. 3-ranked McGill University women's swim team cruised to a 24th consecutive meet victory and a sixth straight RSEQ championship in Sherbrooke, Sunday.

-The Martlets have not lost in league competition since 2020, when they finished second at a University Cup meet in Quebec City.
+The Martlets have not lost in league competition since 2020, when they finished second at an RSEQ University Cup meet in Quebec City.

-The 4x50 medley relay featured McGrath, Emilia Mastromatteo, Melanie Di Maria and Maya McGhan.
-The 4x100 medley quartet included the same four swimmers, while the 4x100 freestyle relay was comprised of Harper Lipton, Stella Barsalou, McGhan and McGrath.
+The 4x50 featured McGrath, Emilia MastromatteoNathalie Day and Stella Barsalou.
+The 4x100 included McGrath, Mastromatteo, Melanie Di Maria and Maya McGhan.
+The 4x100 freestyle relay was comprised of Harper Lipton, Barsalou, McGhan and McGrath.

 Major conference awards were announced following the meet.
 Laval's Raphaëlle Tremblay was named athlete of the year.
-McGrath earned both rookie of the year and athlete-of-the-meet honours, Tinmouth received the RSEQ leadership and social engagement award, and McGill head coach Peter Carpenter was named RSEQ women's coach of the year.
+McGrath earned rookie-of-the-year honours, Tinmouth received the RSEQ leadership and social engagement award, and McGill head coach Peter Carpenter was named RSEQ women's coach of the year for the seventh time.

 LINK TO MEN'S RECAP